Miami mayor calls for Trump to 'immediately' reinstate TPS for Venezuelans

 In October, the high court granted the administration's request to halt a lower court order that blocked the end of TPS protections for Venezuelans — allowing the administration to move forward with ending the TPS designation for the country.

-Homeland Security Sec.
-Kristi Noem on Sunday, when asked about Higgins' statement, defended the administration ending the program, saying that decisions are made in collaboration with the State Department and White House.
+When asked about Higgins' statement, Homeland Security Secretary Kristi Noem defended the administration ending the program, saying Sunday that decisions are made in collaboration with the State Department and White House.

 "Every individual that was under TPS has the opportunity to apply for refugee status and that evaluation will go forward, but we need to make sure that our programs actually mean something and that we are following the law," Noem said during an interview with Fox News.